How to Freeze Basil (Whole Leaves or Ice Cube Trays)

 • Add a little more oil in each cube to cover the basil.

-• Place in the freezer overnight, then pop out the cubes and put them all in a Ziplock container.
+• Place in the freezer overnight, then pop out the cubes and put them all in a Ziploc container.

 cubes of frozen basil